thomasbeo/AthleticFacilitiesBookingWebpage/README.md

   <img width="234" height="28" alt="image" src="https://github.com/user-attachments/assets/3255017c-3d30-46d1-a77c-5e65af324050" />

-Then we get redirected to the frontend/register.html page as it is shown below, enter the credentials of a user and click on the button "":
+Then we get redirected to the frontend/register.html page as it is shown below, enter the credentials of a user and click on the button "Εγγραφή":

   <img width="978" height="532" alt="image" src="https://github.com/user-attachments/assets/3f247283-bf4b-4c52-be22-06b5fd878b44" />